Stackclash/5e-vault/3. The Party/Session Logs/Session 6.md

 High story beats, main things I want to happen this session.
 - The characters should meet the following people before everything goes down
 	- [[Gadof Blinksy]]
-		- Have Father Lucian send the party to Blinksy's to
+		- Have Father Lucian send the party to Blinksy's to get a toy for Yeska (Lucian's young assistant)
 	- Rudolph van Richen aka Rictavio
+		- Have Nikolai and Karl Wachter bother Rictavio to urge the party to intervene and meet him
 - [ ] Dinner with [[Vargas Vallakovich]]
 	- [ ] Vargas invites the party to his house for dinner
 	- [ ] He suggests that because Ireena is the adoptive daughter of the burgomaster of the town of Barovia that she should marry his son [[Victor Vallakovich]]